What to Look for When Choosing a Clothing Manufacturer

 What is your minimum order quantity?
 It’s important to know whether your minimum order applies to all of your items or just items of a specific size or color.
 For example, is your minimum order for 500 shirts of all sizes and colors or 500 black size small shirts?
 This answer could make it cost-prohibitive to complete your full line with this manufacturer.

 Do you have credit terms?

-Before you commit to working with a clothing manufacturer, you want to make sure that they do quality work.
+Before you commit to working with a clothing manufacturer, you want to ensure that they do quality work.
 One way to verify is to ask colleagues who make items similar to yours.
 Be aware, though, that they might curb their praise or be hesitant to share information with you.
-Finding a good manufacturer is like finding a good spouse, so people are sometimes hesitant to share.
+Finding a good manufacturer is like finding a good spouse, so people sometimes hesitate to share.

-You can also get an idea about the quality of a manufacturer by checking websites such as ApparelSearch.com or ABetterLemonadeStand.com’s directory.
+You can also get an idea about a manufacturer’s quality by checking websites such as ApparelSearch.com or ABetterLemonadeStand.com’s directory.
 They do their best to keep an updated list of US-based manufacturers, what they manufacture, and their contact information.
-Although finding your manufacturer listed on one or both of these websites is a good start to ensuring that you’ll receive a quality product, that’s not the end of your work.
+Although finding your manufacturer listed on one or both of these websites is an excellent start to ensuring that you’ll receive a quality product, that’s not the end of your work.

-To verify the quality of a manufacturer, make sure to ask for some prior customers or referrals that you may contact.
-The manufacturer should be forthcoming with this information, and you should contact these referrals to ensure that these other customers had a good experience.
+To verify a manufacturer’s quality, make sure to ask for some prior customers or referrals that you may contact.
+The manufacturer should be forthcoming with this information, and you should get these referrals to ensure that these other customers had a good experience.

 If you’ve decided that you want to work with this clothing manufacturer, send them your drawings, fabric swatches, or whatever you think they might need to recreate your item.
-Once the sample arrives, look it over to make sure that it is exactly what you want.
+When the sample arrives, look it over to ensure that it is exactly what you want.

 Once you’ve decided on a clothing manufacturer, you’re ready to go.
 Read and sign any contracts that may be necessary, then move forward with the creation of your new clothing line!